Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Challenges Future Research Directions

-It has been proven that the consensus carries an importance of backbone in blockchain technology, because due to this feature, blockchain nodes can reach and agree upon a unified claim.
-Similarly, in case of anomaly detection, this consensus needs to be finalized in a deterministic way so that none of the adversary take unusual advantage of it.
-However, till now, as per our knowledge, there is no specific consensus model which facilitates the early finality of consensus in case of an anomaly.
-Therefore, there is a strong need to develop such consensus models, which have specific features regarding detection of an anomaly.
+\paragraph{Future Directions} It has been proven that the consensus carries an importance of backbone in blockchain technology, because blockchain nodes can reach and agree upon a unified claim due to this feature.
+Similarly, in case of anomaly detection, this consensus needs to be finalized in a deterministic way so that none of the adversaries take unusual advantage of it.
+However, till now, as per our knowledge, there is no specific communication and consensus model which facilitates the early finality of consensus in case of an anomaly.
+Therefore, there is a strong need to develop such models, which have specific features regarding detection of an anomaly.
 This can also be done by integrating some specific functionalities of anomaly detection in current running consensus models.
-E.g., a specific feature can be enabled if an anomaly is reported by a trustworthy mining node, or in case of an anomaly detection via some detection model.
-Similarly, certain penalty functions can be formulated and can be added in the existing consensus models, which reward or penalize the reporting of true or false anomalies.
+E.g., a specific feature can be enabled if an anomaly is reported by a trustworthy mining node, then a specific network \final{protocol can be used to} disseminate quickly, or in case of an anomaly detection via some detection model, dissemination should be done via a specific protocol, etc. Similarly, certain penalty functions can be formulated and can be added in the existing consensus models, which reward or penalize the reporting of true or false anomalies.
 Nevertheless, this field of consensus modification in blockchain technology is pretty huge and it has a large gap especially for anomaly detection oriented consensus models which can be explored by researchers.